 Focus on weighted milestones which means identifying which students can move bands.
-Specific focus will be on 3rd grade ELA level I performance and SWD subgroup performance.
+Specific focus will be on Literacy achievement to support identified learning loss and sustain math achievement.

 IDEA - Special Education, Economically Disadvantaged Children, and English Learners.

 Using the summaries in 3.1 and other local data, describe the strengths and challenges or answer the guiding questions for each program.
 Include strengths and challenges related to: a) general program implementation, and b) students and adults involved in or affected by the program.
 Focus on strengths and challenges that will assist in the identification of needs during 3.3.
 Watch the Identifying Need webinar for additional information and guidance.